pippim/pippim.github.io/programs/iothings.md

 when the system wakes up / resumes from suspend.
 The `sound` script enables sound for the HDMI stereo system.

-A variety of scripts are provided to make life convenient.
+A variety of independent scripts are provided to make life convenient.

 The bash script `light-tog` toggles the wall outlet power